 Pomegranates have a concentration of antioxidants called polyphenols, which have an antibacterial effect in the mouth and body.
 Studies have shown that eating the seeds or drinking the juice is helpful in removing plaque from teeth and keeping your gums healthy.
 Because polyphenols are so effective at fighting free radical damage, they can also help slow down the aging process.

-EAT POMEGRANATES TO LOWER CANCER RISK
+EAT POMEGRANATES TO LOWER RISK OF DISEASE

 POMEGRANATES ARE VERSATILE